Joul24py/UAA-ICI-Thesis/01-doc/02-concepts/000-setup-guide.md

 After this, we will use this library to create a script in order to stop automatically and periodically the process that the OpenViBE designer does of reading data (because when the stop process is executed is when the CSV file is generated).

 First of all it's necessary to locate the coordinates where the button is in our screen.
-For that is used the following script:
+For that is used the following script (which can be found also in this repository as the [00-mouse-position.py](https://github.com/Joul24py/UAA-ICI-Thesis/blob/main/02-code/02-code/00-mouse-position.py) file):

 ```python
 import pyautogui